 Causes & anatomy

-The hamstring muscles group consists of the biceps femoris, semitendinosus and semimembranosus muscles.
-These muscles are used to strongly bend the knee, and extend the hip backwards.
+The hamstring muscle group consists of the biceps femoris, semitendinosus, and semimembranosus muscles.
+These muscles strongly bend the knee, and extend the hip backwards.

 The term tendonitis is most commonly used, however usually this is not strictly accurate.
 Tendonitis refers to an acute inflammation of the tendon where in actual fact unless the injury is very recent the pain is more likely due to long-term overuse and degeneration of the tendon.
 A broader and more accurate term for this type of tendon injury is tendinosis or tendinopathy.

 Treatment of hamstring tendonitis